apache/solr-sandbox/CROSSDC.md

          <processor class="solr.LogUpdateProcessorFactory" />
          <processor class="solr.RunUpdateProcessorFactory" />
        </updateRequestProcessorChain>

-       ```
-4. Add an external version constraint UpdateProcessor to the update chain added to solrconfig.xml to allow user-provided update versions.
+4. Add an external version constraint UpdateProcessor to the update chain added to solrconfig.xml to accept user-provided update versions.
    See https://solr.apache.org/guide/8_11/update-request-processors.html#general-use-updateprocessorfactories and https://solr.apache.org/docs/8_1_1/solr-core/org/apache/solr/update/processor/DocBasedVersionConstraintsProcessor.html
-4. Start or restart the Solr cluster(s).
+5. Start or restart your Solr clusters.

-##### Configuration Properties
+##### Configuration Properties for the CrossDC Producer:

-There are two configuration properties:
+The required configuration properties are:
 - `bootstrapServers`: list of servers used to connect to the Kafka cluster
 - `topicName`: Kafka topicName used to indicate which Kafka queue the Solr updates will be pushed on

+Optional configuration properties:
+- `batchSizeBytes`: maximum batch size in bytes for the Kafka queue
+- `bufferMemoryBytes`: memory allocated by the Producer in total for buffering
+- `lingerMs`: amount of time that the Producer will wait to add to a batch
+- `requestTimeout`: request timeout for the Producer
+- `indexUnmirrorableDocs`: if set to True, updates that are too large for the Kafka queue will still be indexed on the primary.
+- `enableDataCompression`: whether to use compression for data sent over the Kafka queue - can be none (default), gzip, snappy, lz4, or zstd
+- `numRetries`: Setting a value greater than zero will cause the Producer to resend any record whose send fails with a potentially transient error.
+- `retryBackoffMs`: The amount of time to wait before attempting to retry a failed request to a given topic partition.
+- `deliveryTimeoutMS`: Updates sent to the Kafka queue will be failed before the number of retries has been exhausted if the timeout configured by delivery.timeout.ms expires first
+- `maxRequestSizeBytes`: The maximum size of a Kafka queue request in bytes - limits the number of requests that will be sent over the queue in a single batch.

-#### Installing and Configuring the CrossDC Consumer Application
+#### CrossDC Consumer Application

-1. Uncompress the distribution tar or zip file for the CrossDC Consumer into an appropriate install location on a node in the receiving data center.
+1. Extract the CrossDC Consumer distribution file into an appropriate location in the backup data center.
-2. Start the Consumer process via the included shell start script at bin/crossdc-consumer.
+2. Start the Consumer process using the included start script at bin/crossdc-consumer.
-3. Configure the CrossDC Consumer via Java system properties pass in the CROSSDC_CONSUMER_OPTS environment variable.
+3. Configure the CrossDC Consumer with Java system properties using the CROSSDC_CONSUMER_OPTS environment variable.

+##### Configuration Properties for the CrossDC Consumer:

 The required configuration properties are:
-- `bootstrapServers`: list of servers used to connect to the Kafka cluster
+- `bootstrapServers`: list of Kafka bootstrap servers.
 - `topicName`: Kafka topicName used to indicate which Kafka queue the Solr updates will be pushed to.
 This can be a comma separated list for the Consumer if you would like to consume multiple topics.
-- `zkConnectString`: Zookeeper connection string used by Solr to connect to its Zookeeper cluster in the backup data center
+- `zkConnectString`: Zookeeper connection string used to connect to Solr.

-The following additional configuration properties should either be specified for both the producer and the consumer or in the shared Zookeeper central config properties file:
+Optional configuration properties:
+- `consumerProcessingThreads`: The number of threads used by the consumer to concurrently process updates from the Kafka queue.

+Optional configuration properties used when the consumer must retry by putting updates back on the Kafka queue:
-- `batchSizeBytes`: maximum batch size in bytes for the queue
+- `batchSizeBytes`: maximum batch size in bytes for the Kafka queue
 - `bufferMemoryBytes`: memory allocated by the Producer in total for buffering
 - `lingerMs`: amount of time that the Producer will wait to add to a batch
 - `requestTimeout`: request timeout for the Producer

 #### Central Configuration Option

-You can manage the configuration centrally in Solr's Zookeeper cluster by placing a properties file called *crossdc.properties* in the root Solr Zookeeper znode, eg, */solr/crossdc.properties*.
-Both *bootstrapServers* and *topicName* properties can be put in this file.
-For the CrossDC Consumer application, you would only have to set *zkConnectString* for the local Solr cluster.
+Manage configuration centrally in Solr's Zookeeper cluster by placing a properties file called crossdc.properties in the root Solr
+Zookeeper znode, eg, */solr/crossdc.properties*.
+The bootstrapServers and topicName properties can be included in this file.
+For the Producer plugin, all of the crossdc configuration properties can be used here.
+For the CrossDC Consumer application you can also configure all of the crossdc properies here, however you will need to set the zkConnectString as a system property to allow retrieving the rest of the configuration from Zookeeper.

+#### Disabling CrossDC via Configuration
-#### Making the Cross DC UpdateProcessor Optional in a Common solrconfig.xml

-Use the *enabled* attribute, false turns the processor into a NOOP in the chain.
+To make the Cross DC UpdateProcessor optional in a common solrconfig.xml, use the enabled attribute.
+Setting it to false turns the processor into a NOOP in the chain.

 ## Limitations

 - Delete-By-Query converts to DeleteById, which can be much less efficient for queries matching large numbers of documents.
-  Forwarding a real Delete-By-Query could also be reasonable if it is not strictly reliant on not being reordered with other requests.
+  Forwarding a real Delete-By-Query could also be a reasonable option to add if it is not strictly reliant on not being reordered with other requests.

-cluster.sh* script located in the root of the CrossDC repository.
-This script is a helpful developer tool for manual testing and it will download Solr and Kafka and then configure both for Cross DC.